liferay/liferay-faces-bridge-ext/archetype/test/integration/README.md

 # Running the Liferay Faces Archetype Integration Tests

+The Liferay Faces Archetypes can be run from the command-line.

+To run the integration tests on the latest SNAPSHOT archetypes:

+1. Navigate to the `archetype` directory:

+		cd archetype

+2. Build the project:

+		mvn clean install

+The integration tests can also be run against specific versions.

+To run the tests against a specific version:

+1. Navigate to the `archetype/test/integration` directory:

+		cd archetype/test/integration

+2. Build the tests with the `it.archetype.version` property:

+		mvn clean install -Dit.archetype.version=5.0.2

+To use different versions for specific archetypes, use one or more of the `it.*.archetype.version` properties:

+	mvn clean install -Dit.archetype.version=5.0.4 \
+		-Dit.bootsfaces.archetype.version=5.0.2 -Dit.butterfaces.archetype.version=5.0.2

+To skip testing certain archetypes, use one or more of the `it.skip.*.archetype` properties:

+	mvn clean install -Dit.archetype.version=3.0.4 \
+		-Dit.skip.bootsfaces.archetype=true -Dit.skip.butterfaces.archetype=true

+## Running the Liferay Faces Archetype Selenium Integration Tests

-The Liferay Faces Archetype integration tests can be run from an IDE (such as Eclipse) or the command line.
+The Liferay Faces Archetype Selenium integration tests can be run from an IDE (such as Eclipse) or the command line.
 The test framework expects that the test portlets have already been deployed to a running portal instance and have already been added to the appropriate pages.

 ### Generating and Deploying the Test Portlets